Clay pipe making

 Craftspeople currently known

 - Rex Key at the Broseley Pipeworks in Ironbridge Gorge, an original 19th century business owned by the Southorn Family which closed in 1964 and was boarded up but later discovered and reopened.
 Rex uses original tools and moulds belonging to the Southorn Family, and makes pipes as part of his living.
+He is now based in Stafford.

 - Heather Coleman in Exeter, Devon.
 Heather makes pipes using modern materials for tools.
 She makes them as part of her living.